parahall/TheWikiGame/README.md

 There is a lot of issues that wasn`t fully tested and finished:
 1) Multiplayer - currently its display on right side yellow icons for each currently played user.
 However, first lose/win will restart the game.
-As future improvemet, if player lose, he should wait till one of the other users will win the game or 120 seconds will passed or there is no other players, playing this game.
+As future improvemet, if player lose, he should wait till one of the other users will win the game or 120 seconds will passed or there is no other players, playing this game.\n
-2) Tested only on Nexus 4
+2) Tested only on Nexus 4\n
 3) Problem with Parse that has bad performance with batch of requests.
 Instead of pull concept, push notification should be implemented.